camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 - An [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) to create any resources within AWS.
 - [Terraform (1.9+)](https://developer.hashicorp.com/terraform/downloads)
 - [Kubectl (1.30+)](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the cluster.
-- [jq (1.7+)](https://jqlang.github.io/jq/download/) to interact with some terraform variables.
+- [jq (1.7+)](https://jqlang.github.io/jq/download/) to interact with some Terraform variables.
 - [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) (IRSA) configured.
   - This simplifies the setup by not relying on explicit credentials and instead creating a mapping between IAM roles and Kubernetes service account based on a trust relationship.
 A [blog post](https://aws.amazon.com/blogs/containers/diving-into-iam-roles-for-service-accounts/) by AWS visualizes this on a technical level.
   - This allows a Kubernetes service account to temporarily impersonate an AWS IAM role to interact with AWS services like S3, RDS, or Route53 without having to supply explicit credentials.
-    Voici la correction du texte :
-  - Usage of IRSA is recommended to use as it's an [EKS best practice](https://aws.github.io/aws-eks-best-practices/security/docs/iam/).
+  - IRSA is recommended as an [EKS best practice](https://aws.github.io/aws-eks-best-practices/security/docs/iam/).

 ### Considerations